 - Many local dermatologists will go to your workplace and perform skin screenings for your employees.
 It never hurts to ask.

 - As an employer, you can promote awareness by posting or emailing flyers educating your employees.
 The Melanoma Research Foundation has quite a few free educational materials including bookmarks, postcards, inserts and more.
 You can request the material from them, or you could also download the files, print on your own or post to your intranet.
-The CDC also has posters and fact sheets available for distribution here.

 - If you have outdoor employees, make sure they have access to sunscreen and proper attire (like wide brimmed hats, UV protection clothing, and sunglasses).